 People who can sustain social confidence:

-- Feel awkward and are not able to overcome it
+- feel awkward and are able to overcome it

 How do you get past small talk?
 In my book Captivate, I talk about the idea of BIG talk.
 This is when you level up boring, predictable small talk into deep, memorable conversation.
 I believe that most interactions happen in three levels:

-The First Five Minutes: This is your first impression and when you decide if someone is worth getting to know.
-It can happen professionally, romantically or socially.
+The First Five Minutes: This is your first impression, when you decide if someone is worth getting to know.
+It can happen professionally, romantically, or socially.
 This level is the front door — can you get invited inside someone’s inner circle?

 The First Five Days: This is the final level.
-You want people in this level who you would be happy to do a weekend road trip with.
+You want people in this level with whom you would be happy to do a weekend road trip.
 It’s the ultimate level of trust and connection.
-This could be romantic — with a partner, but it could also be with a long-term business partner or best friend.
+This could be romantic — with a partner—but it could also be with a long-term business partner or best friend.

 Conversation is the key to moving up these three levels.
 People who struggle with conversation: